-As of December 31, 2021, the end of the period covered by this Annual Report on Form 10-K, Health Sciences Acquisitions Corporation 2 (the "Company," "we," "us," or "our") has one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): the Company's ordinary shares.
+As of December 31, 2022, the end of the period covered by this Annual Report on Form 10-K, Health Sciences Acquisitions Corporation 2 (the "Company," "we," "us," or "our") has one class of securities registered under Section 12 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"): the Company's ordinary shares.

-The following description of the Company's capital stock and provisions of the Company's Amended and Restated Memorandum and Articles of Association and the Companies Law (2020 Revision) of the Cayman Islands (the "Companies Law") are summaries and are qualified in their entirety by reference to the Company's Amended and Restated Memorandum and Articles of Association and the text of the Companies Law.
-Copies of these documents have been filed with the SEC as exhibits to the Annual Report on Form 10-K to which this description has been filed as an exhibit.
+The following description of the Company's capital stock and provisions of the Company's amended and restated memorandum and articles of association (as amended, the "Existing Charter") and the Companies Act (2022 Revision) (As Revised) of the Cayman Islands (the "Companies Act") are summaries and are qualified in their entirety by reference to the Existing Charter and the text of the Companies Act.
+The Existing Charter has been filed with the SEC as exhibit to the Annual Report on Form 10-K to which this description has been filed as an exhibit.